James-TR/umad/WRITING_DISTILLERS.md

 The interface is super simple:

-* You subclass the Distiller class
+* You subclass the Distiller class.
-* Your class implements a method named `blobify`
+* Your class implements two methods, `will_handle` and `blobify`, and provides a class attribute, `doc_type`.
+* `will_handle` returns True or False indicating whether it can handle a given URL.
+This is generally a simple string.startswith() check.
-* When called, `blobify` (usually) inspects `self.url` then gets to work
+* When called, `blobify` (usually) inspects `self.url` then gets to work.
-    * The URL is opaque and may have a bogus schema and everything, what you do with it is up to you and is expected to return an iterator or list of documents.
+    * The URL is opaque and may have a bogus schema and everything, what you do with it is up to you.
-* Your callable returns an iterable of blobs to be indexed.
+* You return an iterable of documents to be indexed.
-    * `yield`ing is particularly elegant.
+    * Better yet, `yield`ing an iterator is particularly elegant.
-* Blobs are a dictionary with two keys, a `url` and a `blob`.
-Because the canonical URL for a document may be different from what you provided, the distiller can clean it up for you.
-The blob is plain ascii text.
+* Documents are a dictionary with two mandatory keys, `url` and `blob`, plus any additional keys that you wish to include.
+    * A distiller may return multiple documents for a single `self.url`, which is why each document includes its own `url`.
+It should also tidy the URL into a canonical form if necessary, resolving any redirects.

 Optional keys